rails/rails/guides/source/active_record_migrations.md

 tools, such as MySQL Workbench or PgAdmin III.
 It's highly recommended to specify comments in migrations for applications with large databases as it helps people to understand data model and generate documentation.
-Currently only MySQL and PostgreSQL supports comments.
+Currently only the MySQL and PostgreSQL adapters support comments.

 ### Creating a Join Table